Rob Rinder says anti-Jewish stabbings follow 'months of poison that downplays antisemitism' - and a day after Heaton Park synagogue memorial

 "Rob Rinder says anti-Jewish stabbings follow 'months of poison that downplays antisemitism' - and a day after Heaton Park synagogue memorial"

-Loaded Language: Phrases like 'months of poison' and 'hostility feels normal' are emotionally charged and assign blame without neutral framing.
+Loaded Language: Phrases like 'months of poison' and 'hostility feels normal' carry strong moral and emotional weight, framing the issue through a subjective lens.

 "It follows months of poison that downplays antisemitism, treats Jewish fear as suspect and turns public space into a place where that hostility feels normal."